-To effectively deal with the prevention, detection, deterrence and investigation (and prosecution where appropriate) of all aspects of Tenancy Fraud (application, sub letting, not resident, succession and right to buy fraud) including maximising the recovery of properties where Tenancy Fraud is proven with a target of 60 properties set for 2017/18.
-We also plan to deliver at least four pro-active anti fraud drives as well as work on ongoing other exercises (Key Fob - not for publication) alongside Barnet Homes throughout the year with the aim to tackle tenancy fraud issues in our borough.
+To effectively deal with the prevention, detection, deterrence and investigation (and prosecution where appropriate) of all aspects of Tenancy Fraud (application, sub letting, not resident, succession and right to buy fraud) including maximising the recovery of properties where Tenancy Fraud is proven with a target of at least 60 recovered properties set for 2018/19.

+We will deliver at least four intelligence led pro-active anti fraud drives as well as work to support Barnet Homes exercises throughout the year with the aim to tackle tenancy fraud issues in our borough.

-CAFT CROSS-CUTTING PRO -ACTIVE EXERCISES
+CAFT CROSS-CUTTING PRO-ACTIVE EXERCISES